 Gut health is so important for brain health!
 Aim for two serves of fruit and five serves of veggies a day to boost your gut-loving fibre.

 Work with a dietician to do an RPAH elimination diet to identify any food triggers, and then design your own personal migraine friendly diet.

 Try eating 6 or 8 small meals and snacks throughout the day rather than 3 big meals to keep your blood sugar consistent.

 Regular aerobic exercise can reduce the frequency and intensity of your migraine attacks.

 Short walks are better than no walks!
 Aim for 10-20 minutes of exercise minimum each day.

-- Regular partying and drinking is not something people with significant migraine can do without paying a price
+- Regular partying and drinking is not something most people with significant migraine can do without paying a price.

 - The brain likes consistency and routine.
 Keep your brain happy by doing the same things at roughly the same time each day, including getting up and going to bed, eating, and even the time you have your morning coffee.

 - Avoid the weekend-triggered migraine!
 Your brain doesn't know it's Saturday: still get up at the same time, have your coffee, and get started with your day like you would any other day.

 - Sleeping consistent hours helps with migraine, and we need 6-8 hours a night.